Druckansicht der Internetadresse:

 New Year Lecture 2026

-5 pm - FZA Congress Hall and online
+5 pm - FZA Congress Hall, campus Uni Bayreuth and online via Zoom (see below for link)

 - PROGRAMME -